 Perhaps the thing we appreciate the most about this chair is how durable it is.
 All the parts seem sturdy enough to withstand daily use through multiple children.
 It may not be the most stylish chair on the market, but its simple and sturdy construction means that it can outlast many other chairs at a fraction of the cost.

 Ease of Set Up

 Setting up the SimpleSwitch requires an average amount of steps compared to other chairs in this review.
 With the help of the instruction manual, it took us less than 5 minutes to completely set up.
 The directions are simple to follow, utilizing both words and pictures to guide you through the process.
 There are two pins used to secure the back of the seat to the bottom.
 These took a small amount of finagling to figure out, but we finished in a matter of minutes.
 If you are struggling with any part of set up, Graco has a helpful video that clearly shows and explains the process.

 Footprint and Portability

 Footprint and portability refer to the amount of space the chair will take up in your kitchen and how easily you can move it around your home.
-The SimpleSwitch has a larger than average footprint, measuring 669.8 square inches, with only the Peg Perego Siesta and Joovy Nook taking up more space.
+The SimpleSwitch has a larger than average footprint, measuring 669.8 square inches.
 However, it is fairly light at only 16.3 lbs, so is still easy to move around.

 — Juliet Spurrier, MD and Lindsay Selig